-4.1 PAST PRACTICE
+4.2.
+PAST PRACTICE

-Non-conflicting prior practices shall continue without interruption as a prior practice, which shall be defined as a practice which has been (1) unequivocal; and (2) clearly enunciated and acted upon; and (3) readily ascertainable over a reasonable period of time as fixed and an established practice; and (4) is not in conflict with the Management Rights section of this Article.
+Non-conflicting prior practices shall continue without interruption as a prior practice, which shall be defined as a practice which has been (1) unequivocal; and (2) clearly enunciated and acted upon; and (3) readily ascertainable over a reasonable period of time as fixed and an established practice; and (4) is not in conflict with Article 4.4 - Management Rights.

-4.2 DISCRIMINATION
+4.3.
+DISCRIMINATION